PeterDaveHello/ColorEchoForShell/README.md

 ## Usage

 Use the `echo.StyleColor` syntax to print colorful text.
 In `ksh`/`sh`, omit the `.` dot symbol.
-You can combine up to two styles, and the order doesn't matter.
+You can combine up to two styles; the order doesn't matter.

 ### Examples